CumulusNetworks/cumulus-cl-license-puppet/README.md

 If a license is already installed, the module will not attempt to overwrite the existing license.
 You can overwrite the license with the `force` parameter.
 Using the `force` parameter will remove the idempotent behaviour of the module, so use `force` mode with caution.

 When installing a license on a switch, use a non-EULA license.
-To confirm if you have a non-EULA license, run `cl-license -i <license path>` and check if it prompts you for a EULA.
+To confirm if you have a non-EULA license, run `cl-license -i <license path>` and confirm that it does not prompt you for a EULA.

+Version 1.0.x of the module will work with 2.5.2 and lower.
+Version 1.1.x and higher will work with 2.5.3 and higher

 For more details, read the [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "License".
 Also review the [Cumulus Linux Licensing Knowledge